Make sure you get off to a flying start and have a smooth arrival experience by making sure you've looked through and ticked off our top 10 below.

 It's natural to feel nervous, excited and a little bit overwhelmed about coming to university, but don't worry all new students have similar feelings.

-Some of the best people to offer you advice to help you settle in are our current students so if you're worried why not see what advice they wanted to give you:
+Some of the best people to offer you advice to help you settle in are our current students, so if you're worried, why not see what advice they would give you: